amdecker/obsidian-argdown-plugin/README.md

 # Argument Map with Argdown in Obsidian

 ## Version 2.0 Changes
-Version 2.0 comes with the Argdown processor.
+* Version 2.0 comes with the Argdown processor.
 No need to install any extra programs!

-To get started, just install the plugin from the Obsidian Community Plugins list and start mapping.
+* To get started, just install the plugin from the Obsidian Community Plugins list and start mapping.
 That's it.
+* On the settings page you can change the default view to source or map

 ## Features